 We encourage you to get in touch if you would like further details on our policies and actions.

 FLEGT Licensed Timber - The social, environmental and economic benefits Social Forestry

 SP101 Flooring Plywood® was the first flooring plywood to be imported into the UK with a FLEGT Licence.

-SVLK is now the first timber legality assurance scheme to be recognised by the European Union Timber Regulation (EUTR) as a framework that assures the legality of timber sourced in Indonesia.
+SVLK is now the first timber legality assurance scheme to be recognised by the European Union Timber Regulation (EUTR), and now, the UK Timber Regulation (UKTR) as a framework that assures the legality of timber sourced from Indonesia’